Identification

 When children are caught attempting to illegally leave the country, the ID from their country of origin or the ID they are provided with while in Türkiye is used to determine their age.
 If the child has no documentation, officials assign the child an age according to the child’s appearance and behavior.
 If the child is not sure of their age or says they are 17, they get documented as 18.
 Majority of African children are often recorded as 18, even at the age of 16, as they reportedly look more mature.
 In these cases, they are wrongly taken into administrative detention.

-It can be very difficult to know whether a child is in a removal centre or not.
-This information is not shared with NGOs due to the KVKK (Personal Data Protection Act).
+It can be very difficult to know whether a child is in a removal centre or not as this information is not shared with NGOs due to the KVKK (Personal Data Protection Act).

 Refugee Rights Türkiye offers additional services for minors and ex-minors by phone.
 It is possible to access the line in Turkish, English, French and Arabic.
 [18]